BCI & NEUROTECHNOLOGY SPRING SCHOOL 2025

 INVASIVE AND NON-INVASIVE BCI APPLICATIONS

-8:00 | g.tec Suite to control virtual reality and augmented reality Bernard Wong, g.tec neurotechnology Hong Kong (HK) |
+8:00 | Game Control and Interaction with g.tec: From 2D, 3D to VR and AR Bernard Wong, g.tec neurotechnology Hong Kong (HK) |

 9:00 | The “dark side” of Alzheimer’s disease precision medicine: resting-state EEG alpha rhythms unveil neglected vigilance dysfunctions in Alzheimer’s disease Claudio Babiloni, Uni Roma (IT) |